What You Can Do For Pollinators: Creating a Pollinator-Friendly Garden Habitat

 Common Native Bees: Their Life Cycle, Foraging Behavior and Role in the Pollination of Native Plants

-This presentation explores the nesting habitat, life cycle, pollen collection, brood rearing, and general characteristics of 17 common genera of native bees occurring in the upper Midwest and Great Lakes area.
-The pollination of native plants and the mutualism between plants and bees is also highlighted.
+This presentation explores the nesting habitat, life cycle, pollen collection, brood rearing, and general characteristics of common genera of native bees occurring in north-central and eastern United States and southern Canada.
+The pollination of native plants and the mutualism between native plants and native bees is also highlighted.
 Heather also discusses the presentation of floral resources and how the physical characteristics of bees can influence the bees' effectiveness as pollinators.

 The Pollination of Native Plants

 This presentation is a fascinating journey showcasing the development of different flower types and the presentation of floral resources to pollinators.
 Exploring the types of insect pollinators, their foraging behavior, and the floral features that attract pollinators, Heather will provide many specific examples of how native plants are pollinated and what pollinator is most effective and why.

 Habitat Matters: Lessons Learned From Enhancing Native Bee Habitat on Blueberry Farms